clawpack/apps/euler/shockbubble/2d_axisym/README.rst

 Version history:
 ----------------

-- This version works with Clawpack 5.3.0
+- 29 May 2019: This version works with Clawpack 5.6.0

 - 28 Dec 2014:

   - Updated `Makefile` to include dimensional splitting